 How Food Affects Your Healthy Brain Video

 Food plays a huge part in your Brain Health.
 That being said, now is a good time to look at the foods that promote good brain health and also activities and technologies that are adverse.

 In this informative video from Nia Nacamulli from TED-Ed. she speaks about what your brain is made up of and how the foods you eat affect it.
 He also reveals the foods that can harm your brain over time when consumed regularly.
 Click Play above to watch ^

 This infographic from Biogenicsmd outlines 5 of the best foods for your brain.
 Oily Fish tops the chart as it is full of Omega 3 which is a fatty acid that your brain thrives on.
 It is also an essential element for the regeneration of brain tissue.
 If you want to maintain and increase levels, add more to your diet.

 Blueberries have been shown to guard against short-term memory loss due to their exceptional anti-oxidant properties.
 By adding them to your diet you can improve your coordination and balance.

 Pumpkin Seeds, Avocado and Chocolates round out the list.
 Be sure to read Pin this great information.

-Brain teasers, word games like scrabble, cards even coloring in, all keeps your brain focussed and active.
+Brain teasers, word games like Scrabble, cards even coloring in, all keep your brain focussed and active.
 It’s important to remain curious and have an enquiring mind.
 The right stimulation makes all the difference.
 With regard to this teaser that we have included in our post, have you worked it out?
 The answer is, drum roll please ..
 SURNAME!